 Miyajima souvenirs with a deep history

-Shakushi, a representative Miyajima souvenir along with momiji manju, is a traditional craft boasting a history of more than 200 years, and is popular not only as a practical item but also as a lucky souvenir.
-It seems that it became famous as a lucky charm because of the phrase “to meet happiness.”
-Be sure to buy it for your family and friends, as well as for yourself and go home.
+Shakushi, a wooden rice scoop, is a representative Miyajima souvenir along with momiji manju.
+It is a traditional craft boasting a history of more than 200 years, and is popular not only as a practical item but also as a lucky souvenir.
+It seems that it became famous as a lucky charm because of the phrase “to meet happiness by pouring food” Be sure to buy it for your family and friends, as well as for yourself and go home.